AmElmo/Covid_tracking_dashboard/readme.md

 - Python
 - Pandas: for data manipulation and package definition
 - Matplotlib and Seaborn: for pre-visualization in Jupyter Notebook
-- Tableau: for final visualization
+- Google Bigquery: to create the databases
-- Google Drive API: to dump aggregated data
+- Metabase: to visualize the data
-- REST Countries API: to get country info)
+- REST Countries API: to get country info

 **COVID-19 Open Data**: Covid-19 dataset created by Google.
 Not updated since September 15th 2022 - but scripts re-used and adapted for this project.